How to Sign Up for Community Service: Quick and Easy Steps

 How do I get involved in community service after a natural disaster?

-1. Check with relief organizations like the Red Cross
+1. Check with relief organizations like the Red Cross.

-2. Contact your local emergency management office
+2. Contact your local emergency management office.

-3. Look for volunteer opportunities through FEMA
+3. Look for volunteer opportunities through FEMA.

-4. Join community clean-up efforts
+4. Join community clean-up efforts.

-What kind of activities are considered qualifying community service?
+What activities qualify as community service?

-Qualifying activities often include:
+Qualifying activities often consist of:

 • Tutoring students